chz056/ChiZhanggwp.github.io/README.md

 # Chi Zhang
 ## About Me
 <img src="Images/wo3.jpg" align="left" width=40%/>
 Hi, my name is Chi Zhang.
 I am an international student from China.
 I came to the U.S. for high school at La Salle Institute, Troy, NY, because I wanted to discover a different world and look for new challenges.
 My Bachelor's degree was at the University of Illinois Urbana Champaign study in Electrical Engineering.
 Now, I’m a second-year Master's student at the University of California San Diego in the track of Intelligent Systems, Robotics & Control.
 My research interests mainly lie in the intersection between control, ML, and energy systems.
+Here is my [**CV**.](https://drive.google.com/file/d/1I3_vFif8XwzDawf05r2ZB5wRXEQMk_Me/view?usp=sharing)

 <br clear="left"/>